-

 System requirements

-- Hypervisor: Citrix Hypervisor 5.6 or later; VMware ESX/ESXi 3.5 or later, Windows Server 2008 R2 with Hyper-V.
+Hypervisor Citrix Hypervisor 5.6 or later, VMware ESX/ESXi 3.5 or later, or Windows Server 2008 R2 with Hyper-V

-- Connectivity: 100 Mbps minimum.
-1 Gbps recommended.
+Network Connectivity 100 Mbps minimum, but 1 Gbps is recommended.

-- A NIC compatible with the Hypervisor.
+NIC A NIC compatible with the Hypervisor you are using.

 Note:

-From NetScaler 13.1 release onwards, the NetScaler VPX instance on VMware ESXi hypervisor supports AMD (EPYC) processors.
+From NetScaler 13.1 release onwards, the NetScaler VPX instance on VMware ESXi hypervisor supports AMD EPYC processors.

-What is Intel VT-x?
+What is the Intel VT-x?

-These features, sometimes referred to as “hardware assist” or “virtualization assist,” trap sensitive or privileged CPU instructions run by the guest OS out to the Hypervisor.
+These features, sometimes referred to as “hardware assist” or “virtualization assist”, trap sensitive or privileged CPU instructions run by the guest OS out to the Hypervisor.
 This simplifies hosting guest OSs (BSD for a NetScaler VPX) on the Hypervisor.

 How common are VT-x?